etorres-revature/Work_Day_Scheduler/README.md

 Finally, timeblocks are color coded.

-* Morning hours have been assigned a background of <div class="text-dark-slate-gray">Dark Slate Gray</div> .
+* Morning hours have been assigned a background of <div class="text-darkslategray">Dark Slate Gray</div>.

 ### :computer: Technologies Used :computer: